kisi-inc/kisi-android-st2u-sdk-public/README.md

 **Note: it's important that you don't start this service yourself during e.g. the start of your application**.
 It's Android OS's duty to start and stop this service when the smartphone is in the close vicinity of a Reader.
 Starting this service yourself will lead to unexpected results such as failed unlocks.

-Build your app and make sure that SDK functions as expected.
+Build your app and tap the Kisi Reader you have with your smartphone.
+The green color of Reader's LED means the unlock attempt has succeeded.
+If you get a red color instead it means the unlock attempt has failed.
+We recommend to provide `onUnlockComplete` callback and log its argument in logcat to see the failure's reason.

 ### Optional Parameters of Scram3

-`onUnlockComplete` is an optional parameter that you can provide to be notified when the unlock sequence gets completed. `UnlockError` enumeration defines the list of existing errors:
+`onUnlockComplete` is an optional parameter that you can provide to be notified when the unlock gets completed. `UnlockError` enumeration defines the list of existing errors:

 ```kotlin
 enum class UnlockError {